RayZh-hs/SJPHY/README.md

 - All generated graphs in PNG format;
 - A markdown report including all analysis results, graphs, and uncertainty analysis.
 - A pdf version of the report, rendered from the markdown file.

+## Attributions

+The project's logo comes from [FlatIcon](https://www.flaticon.com/), and is designed by smalllikeart.